10 Awe Inspiring Views of the Canadian Rockies

 Surrounded the snow-capped Canadian Rockies and a dense forest of lodgepole pine, white birch and trembling aspen trees, the 22-kilometre long Maligne Lake in Jasper National Park is one of the best places in Alberta for mountain photography.

-Here are more stunning Alberta sights worth adding to your Canadian bucket list.
+Here are more stunning Alberta attractions worth adding to your bucket list.

 Photographer Cat Taylor of Calgary writes: “Living this close to the Rockies, it can be difficult to avoid the stereotypical views of the more common spots.
 Sunrise at Lake Louise is a great time to capture a different mood!”